KibromBerihu/ai4elife/readme.md

     K. B. Girum, L. Rebaud A.S.
 Cottereau et. al., "18F-FDG PET maximum intensity projections and artificial intelligence: a win-win combination to easily measure prognostic biomarkers in DLBCL patients," in The Journal of Nuclear Medicine.

-### 💭 How to configure an extended LFBNet to segment any 2D based medical images
+### 💭 How to configure an extended LFBNet for other 2D-based medical image segmentation?
-LFBNet is provided as a configurable network for 2D image-based segmentation for both multi-class and single classes.
+LFBNet is provided as a configurable network for 2D image-based multi-class and single-class segmentations.
 Please refer to [THIS](%5BDocumentation/configure.md) guide.

 ### 💁️  Useful resources

-- The detailed step by step for preprocessing, dataset split into training and validation cohorts and visualization of results are demonstrated in the jupyter_notebook_step_by_step_illustration.jpeg.
+- The detailed step-by-step for preprocessing, dataset split into training and validation cohorts, and visualization of results are demonstrated in the [jupyter_notebook_step_by_step_illustration..ipynb](documents/illustration.md).

 ### 🙏 Acknowledgment